3PB (1925–26)

 3PB was Melbourne's second B-Class radio station, opening in September 1925, after 3UZ and before 3DB.
-The station was originally going to be named 3WR, World Record Company, but that callsign was already being used by 3WR in Wangaratta, which commenced broadcasting on 1 December 1924, and has now evolved into FM station Triple M Goulburn Valley.
+The station was originally going to be named 3WR, with WR representing "World Record Company", but that callsign was already being used by 3WR in Wangaratta, which commenced broadcasting on 1 December 1924, and has now evolved into FM station Triple M Goulburn Valley.

 Most Australian B-Class stations were renamed as Commercial stations in 1930, but 3PB had closed down prior to that date.
 (This early station has no links whatsoever with the currently-existing 3PB which commenced in 1994 - 3PB now being the official call sign for the Melbourne outlet for ABC NewsRadio.)

 The original 3PB broadcast between the hours of 8.00 and 10.00 pm, with a power of 1,500 watts.

 Noel Pemberton Billing

 The 3PB call sign came from the initials of Noel Pemberton Billing who was a British MP and a highly controversial character in Britain and, to a lesser extent, in Australia, where he immigrated after World War I. He was particularly infamous for the libel trial known as The Black Book Case.